 Febreeze popular odor-reduction product available in many retailers, employs cyclodextrin, a sugar-like material that absorbs odors.
 Spraying Febreeze on the affected area may help to eliminate the smoky odor.

-Charcoal that has been activated.
-This product is a natural odour absorber as well as a detoxifying agent.
+Charcoal has been activated.
+This product is a natural odor absorber as well as a detoxifying agent.
 Using bowls of activated charcoal (powdered form) to absorb smoking scents around your room may assist.

-A breath of fresh air to get rid of smoke smell
+A breath of fresh air to get rid of the smoke smell

 Keep your windows and doors open as much as possible throughout the warmer months.
-The smell of smoke ultimately diminish as fresh air introduced.
-So, you easily may get rid of smoke smell from home.
+The smell of smoke ultimately diminishes as fresh air is introduced.
+So, you easily may get rid of the smoke smell from home.

 Generators of ozone.